goatandsheep/Spitfire-2014/README.md

 This is the link to the main Solar Car website: http://www.macsolarcar.com/

-If you are new to GitHub, don't fret-we have included a tutorial on how to use it.
+If you are new to GitHub, don't fret-we have included a tutorial on how to use it: http://goo.gl/4RcD2u

 Target Release date: End of February, 2014